This was a question we were emailed as part of #AskMeeumAnything.

-Please note that if you are looking at using software like the above, make sure that it gives you access to the code so you can edit it freely.
+Please note that if you are looking at using software mentioned above, make sure that it gives you access to the code so you can edit it freely.
 Most do, some don’t.
-I do not recommend Wix for this reason.
+I generally don’t recommend Wix for this reason.

 There is no barrier to entry to start coding

 All the browsers you could possibly need to test in are also free.